-- a period of regression during the first five years of life, followed by recovery or stabilisation
+- a period of regression (returning to a less developed state) during the first five years of life, followed by recovery or stabilisation

-- partial or complete loss of acquired purposeful hand skills
+- partial or complete loss of language skills (speech)

-- gait abnormalities, such as an impaired ability to coordinate walking or an absence of the ability to walk
+- walking (gait) abnormalities, such as an unsteady walk or an inability to walk

-- stereotypic repetitive hand movements such as hand wringing/hand squeezing, clapping/tapping, mouthing and hand washing/hand rubbing.
+- repetitive hand movements such as hand wringing or hand squeezing, clapping or tapping, mouthing and hand washing or hand rubbing movements.

 - breathing disturbances while awake